-Every furnace heating chamber is constructed with 30-in.
-(76-cm) modules.
+Every furnace heating chamber is constructed with standard modules.
 Depending upon application requirements, the furnace can be configured for any size up to 16 zones.
 Each furnace is a custom arrangement from standard design modules, the layout and overall design is completed prior to the start of fabrication.